-The Torres Strait is named after Spaniard Louis Vaez de Torres who is credited with being the first European to discover the region when he sailed through in 1606 on his way to Manila in the Philippines.
+The Torres Strait is named after Spaniard Louis Vaez de Torres who is credited with discovering the region when he sailed through in 1606 on his way to Manila in the Philippines.

-Explorer James Cook claimed British sovereignty over the eastern part of Australia in 1770 at Possession Island in the Torres Strait, which is now part of Torres Shire.
+Explorer James Cook claimed British sovereignty over the eastern part of Australia in1770 at Possession Island in the Torres Strait, which is now part of Torres Shire.
 After this, other explorers travelled through the Torres Strait in the late 1700s and early 1800s.
 Ship traffic also commenced from Brisbane and Sydney via the Torres Strait to ports in India and Asia.
 Some of these ships stopped in the Strait to trade or carry out repairs, but many ran aground on the numerous reefs.